anivaish/AutoQuote_Generator/README.md

 # AutoQuote_Generator
-Generates quotes on a single click with the name of the author.
+Generates New Quotes on a single click with the name of the author.
+Quotes can be posted on Twitter by clicking on the bird icon.